Edgar Stehli: Career

-Perry Mason Season 1, Episode 39 (1958) as Daniel Reed in, “The Case of the Rolling Bones”.
-He also appeared in an episode of The Twilight Zone.
+His television appearances include episodes of Dennis the Menace, Gunsmoke, Perry Mason, Alfred Hitchcock Presents, The Twilight Zone, Hazel, and The Texan(Western TV series starring Rory Calhoun.)

 On old-time radio, Stehli portrayed Dr. Huer in Buck Rogers in the 25th Century, D.A.
 Miller in Crime Doctor, and the title character in Gramps.

-Stehli's acting on Broadway spanned a half-century, beginning on November 27, 1916 in Six Who Pass While the Lentils Boil and ending on November 26, 1966 in Those That Play the Clowns.
+Stehli's acting on Broadway spanned a half-century, beginning on November 27, 1916, in Six Who Pass While the Lentils Boil and ending on November 26, 1966, in Those That Play the Clowns.
 In 1941 he created the role of Dr. Einstein in Arsenic and Old Lace.

 At the time of Stehli's death, he was one of the oldest active members of Actors' Equity Association.

 Personal life

 Stehli was married to Emilie Greenough.

 Death

-Stehli died on July 25, 1973 at his home in Upper Montclair, New Jersey at age 89.
+Stehli died on July 25, 1973, at his home in Upper Montclair, New Jersey, at age 89.